lsst-ts/LOVE-frontend/README.md

 ```
 yarn guide:build
 ```
+**INFO:** if you experience problems with the previous command try deleting the `docs/` folder and then executing the command again.

 If rather than build you want to launch a development server for the documentation, you can do so as follows:
 ```